 But here’s the thing.
 We’re not all the same!
-There are expats that live abroad by way of a job offer, by way of their spouse’s job offer, for a solo experience, for love, for fun and for adventure.
+There are foreigners who live abroad by way of a job offer, by way of their spouse’s job offer, for a solo experience, for love, for fun and for adventure.
 So let’s dissect some of the biggest misconceptions about expats and expat life that I’ve heard.

-That expats automatically become fluent in another language.
+That you’ll automatically become fluent in another language.

-Look, any way you slice it learning another language is a lot of work.
+Look, any way you slice it, learning another language is a lot of work and does not just happen by chance.
 Fluency is an ongoing process and it’s not one that happens by osmosis.
-Just being in a country where another language is spoken does not even guarantee you a conversational level in that language.
-You have to want to learn, then practice, and then practice some more to even become semi-OK in a foreign language.
+Just being in a country where another language is spoken does not even guarantee you any sort of fluency.
+It can only get you so far.
+Maybe you’ll get to a conversational level in that language.
+Beyond that, you have to want to learn, then practice, and then practice some more to even become semi-OK in a foreign language.
 That goes double if you’re starting from 0.